rrojan/gin-skeleton/README.md

 # Golang Gin Skeleton

-Go project skeleton for rapid development using the Gin framework.
+Lightweight Go project skeleton for rapid development using the Gin framework.

 ### Includes:
 - [x] Routing, middleware support and panic recovery with Gin